 AllianceBernstein prides itself on its proprietary investment research, which is generated by its in-house team of research analysts.
 This research fuels the firm’s many different investment strategies.
 These strategies vary in terms of their risk profile, targeted asset classes and objectives.
 For example, a client on the verge of retirement may be interested in the Fixed-Income strategy, whereas an aggressive investor may be more drawn to the Growth Equities strategy.

 AllianceBernstein offers investment strategies that use both passive and active management.
 There are strategies like Fixed Income, Growth Equities or Real Estate Services that focus on just one asset class, and there are also strategies like Muti Asset or Asset Allocation Services that diversify across multiple asset classes.
-With limited exceptions, the firm focuses on long-term investment strategies.
+With limited exceptions, the firm focuses on long-term investment strategies, although it will also use short-term purchases, short sales, margin transactions, option strategies and other more short-term tactics.

 Fees Under AllianceBernstein

 Investment management fees at AllianceBernstein can vary depending on the market value of your assets, what you invest in and if you participate in a wrap fee program through the firm.
+Fees may also be negotiated.
 The fee schedule for return-seeking and diversifying assets is below:

 For investments in risk-mitigating assets, the firm charges a 0.55% fee, with one exception.
 If you invest in the Intermediate-Duration Institutional Portfolio, your fee will instead be 0.45%.